mikelove/cd4-overlaps/CATlas/README.md

 https://www.ebi.ac.uk/gwas/efotraits/MONDO_0005147

-The rest of the analysis is performed in the script `analysis.R`.
+The rest of the analysis is performed in the script `analysis.qmd`.